caas-team/py-kube-downscaler/README.md

 :   Restrict the downscaler to work only in a single namespace (default:
     all namespaces).
-This is mainly useful for deployment scenarios where the deployer of kube-downscaler only has access to a given namespace (instead of cluster access).
+This is mainly useful for deployment scenarios where the deployer of py-kube-downscaler only has access to a given namespace (instead of cluster access).
 If used simultaneously with `--exclude-namespaces`, none is applied.